Anne Ellen Christmas Tree Farm: A Winter Wonderland Of Lights And Charm

 Anne Ellen Christmas Tree Farm Village

 The charming Train Room is a place to stop and stay awhile, soaking up all the charming details.
+Photo taken at Anne Ellen Christmas Tree Farm

 Get on board at the Train Room

-The Village has charming buildings like a life-sized gingerbread house, an igloo, and a Santa house.
+The Village has charming buildings like a life-sized gingerbread house, an igloo, and Santa’s house.
 But one of our favorite stops was the Train Room.
 In this building, a miniature village is set up, resembling a small town you see in a Hallmark movie.
 Every detail was included, from different shops and places to people and snow, and we enjoyed looking over the scenes and finding small parts, like a horse-drawn carriage and people skating in each snowy vignette.
 We followed along, pointing out every adorable spot as we watched the train race through the tracks.

 Anne Ellen Christmas Tree Farm Village

 Watch your letter to Santa be sent to the North Pole.
+Photo taken at Anne Ellen Christmas Tree Farm

 Write to Santa at the North Pole Postal Company